 Located in Duluth and along Minnesota’s North Shore

 Test your hiking abilities while taking in the sights!
-The Trail Challenge is a hiking challenge consisting of 9 trails totaling 39 miles broken down into 3 categories: Easy, Moderate, and Difficult.
-The hikes start south of Duluth and go nearly all the way to the Canadian border!
+The Trail Challenge is a hiking challenge consisting of 9 trails totaling 38 miles broken down into 3 categories: Easy, Moderate, and Difficult.
+The hikes start in Duluth ending just north of Grand Marais.

 You are encouraged to take as many photos as you would like, but we just ask that you tag us in ONLY ONE, which should be your favorite image you take along the hike.
 Once all the hikes are completed, stop into Trailfitters to redeem your prize!

-1.)
-Oldest Trail Challenge participant (must make reference to age in at least one post you tag us in)

 2.)
-Youngest Trail Challenge Participant (must make reference to age in at least one post you tag us in)
+Oldest Trail Challenge finisher (must make reference to age in at least one post you tag us in)

 3.)
+Youngest Trail Challenge finisher (must make reference to age in at least one post you tag us in)

-Fastest completed Trail Challenge participant (must document via social media with dates/times, specifically when you start and finish!)
+4.)
+Fastest completed Trail Challenge finisher (must document via social media with dates/times, specifically when you start and finish!)

 - Tischer Creek- Jump back in time as you hike along Tischer Creek on the trail created by Chester Congdon, passing numerous waterfalls and surging spring conditions.
 Parking on 4th St will allow you to hike up the east side of the creek, crossing on Vermillion Rd before dropping back into the park off of Lakeview Rd.
 Continue down to Superior St where you can cross back over and hike back up to your vehicle.